mathesh-me/image-resizing-using-s3-lambda-sns/README.md

 7. Now we have to go to code section , and scroll down to  layers.<br>
 8. We have to add layer .<br>
 9. May be you can think , why ?<br>
-10. It's beacuse for resize the image we upload in our source S3 bucket , We need a python library called pillow in our code to resize the image .
+10. It's because for resize the image we upload in our source S3 bucket , We need a python library called pillow in our code to resize the image .
 We can manually add Pillow library also, But it's very time consuming and you have to do lot more , Instead of manually adding pillow library we are going to use layers for Some easy action.<br>
 11. Follow the outlined Steps below.